Master of Social Work

 Our mission is to prepare advanced practitioners of social work by extending the department's and profession's commitment to higher learning that promotes service, social justice, human rights, and dignity, worth and well-being of individuals, groups, families, organizations, and communities through specialized clinical and macro practice.

-At NMU's graduate tuition rate, our 50-credit regular standing program is one of the most affordable routes to an MSW in Michigan.
+At NMU's graduate tuition rate, our 50-credit regular standing program or 36-credit advanced standing program, are some of the most affordable routes to an MSW in Michigan.
 With a wide array of field placement opportunities across the Upper Peninsula, our flexible global campus option for distance students, and our options for clinical or macro concentration, we offer students an education that meets their individual career interests and learning needs.

-Our flexible global campus option for distance students is zoom facilitated learning, synchronous with our traditional face to face courses!
-This is not a self-paced learning process and Students will be integrated into the face-to-face classroom learning!
+Our global campus option for distance students is zoom facilitated learning and synchronous with our traditional face to face courses!
+This is not a self-paced learning process and students will be integrated into the face-to-face classroom learning environment!

 Career Outlook and Opportunities